About the Family Development Lab

 There are four primary lines of research we are currently pursuing:

-1. Family resiliency in the context of stress, adversity, and trauma: How do couples and families navigate various forms of stress and adversity (e.g., economic hardship, trauma, discrimination and marginalization stress, major life transitions), and what are sources of risk or resiliency within the family (e.g., partner support, responsive parenting)?
-We are currently conducting research on the impact of the COVID-19 pandemic on couples and families with young children, how couples navigate the stress associated with pregnancy and childbirth, and the impact of discrimination and harassment on sexual and gender minority couples living in rural Nebraska.
+2. Family adaptation to stress, adversity, and trauma: How do couples and families navigate various forms of stress and adversity (e.g., economic hardship, trauma, discrimination and marginalization stress, major life transitions), and what are sources of risk or resiliency within the family (e.g., partner support, responsive parenting)?
+We are conducting research on the impact of the COVID-19 pandemic on couples and families with young children, how couples navigate the stress associated with pregnancy and childbirth, the impact of discrimination and harassment on sexual and gender minority couples living in rural Nebraska, and how to support parents with a history of trauma and trauma-related distress to best support the development of child emotional health.

 For a complete list of publications visit Google Scholar or ResearchGate.